Links

 Lossless Semantic Trees (LST)

 A Lossless Semantic Tree (LST) is a tree representation of code.
-Unlike the traditional Abstract Syntax Tree (AST), OpenRewrite's LST offers a unique set of characteristics that make it suitable for both single-repository and mass transformation operations:
+Unlike the traditional Abstract Syntax Tree (AST), OpenRewrite's LST offers a unique set of characteristics that make it possible to perform accurate transformations and searches across a repository:

 • Type-attributed.
 Each LST is imbued with type information.
 For example, when referencing a field, the source code may just refer to it as myField.
 The OpenRewrite LST for myField, on the other hand, would contain additional information about what the type of myField is, even if it isn't defined in the same source file or even the same project.